mlal83/Braydon/README.md

 ### External user’s goal:

 The user requires engaging content that is entertaining to which they would like to visit the site again.
-Also to be a part of a community with people with the same interests,which will also give them the opportunity to share there own content and have there details, so other users know who put the post up, which will give the user a very personal touch to the content they provide.
+Also they want to be a part of a community with people with the same interests,which will also give them the opportunity to share there own content and have there details available, so other users know who put the post up, which will give the user a very personal touch to the website.

 ### Site owner's goal:

-My goal was aimed to entertain users to engage within a community with similar interests.
-When it comes to spooky stories, there is a very big market for people who find this of interest and my aim was to include some features that are very different to what you see in modern website and want to continue to develop this site as there is alot of potential for growth in this website.
+My goal was aimed to entertain users to engage within a community within similar interests.
+When it comes to spooky stories, there is a very big market for people who find this of interest and my aim was to include some features that are very different to what you see in modern websites and want to continue to develop this site as there is alot of potential for growth.
 What I wanted to do was to have a wesbite that was not to overpowering so it appeals to the masses, and didnt want people to be left too overwhelmed and stresesd in the enviroment they are reading stories, so I focused purely on the mental aspect alongside creativity.

 ### Project Initial ERD and data base design

+I had created this ERD prior to creating the models so I knew exactly how to design my database which is the vore of this website.
 ![Project ERD](/static/images/erd3.png)

 ## Develop strategy and Wireframe